 Now, we would determine the this ratio by using the simple formula we have mentioned above.

-If we compare the cash ratios of these two years, we would see that in 2015, the ratio is lesser compared to 2014.
+If we compare the cash coverage ratio of these two years, we would see that in 2015, the ratio is lesser compared to 2014.
 The reason may be better utilization of cash in the generation of profits.

 On the other hand, we note that in 2014, Nestle had more cash to pay off short-term debt than it had in 2015.

-Let us now compare how Nestle’s Cash Ratio is compared to its competitors – Hersheys and Danone.
+Let us now compare how Nestle’s cash coverage ratio is compared to its competitors – Hersheys and Danone.